 How did YOU feel 24-48 hours before labor?

 Look, reading all the signs and what to expect is great, but labor looks different for every single mom.
+And we get it.
+These are your last week of pregnancy, you’re bound to be feeling a little anxious, nervous, and maybe even a bit scared.
+Trust me, it will all be ok — you got this!

 I called 3 more times before a nurse finally told me to come in and get it checked out.
 So my husband and I went to triage bright and early 2 days before I’d be 38 weeks pregnant.
 I had been having very mild contractions without any consistency.
 My exam checked out pretty normal, but they did see some tiny pooling of fluid on my vaginal exam.